 Time's Arrow in a Quantum Universe ['The Wentaculus']

-I have been working on a new project related to time's arrow in a quantum universe.
-The key idea is that the arrow of time in our universe is crucial for understanding the nature of quantum mechanics and vice versa.
-I propose that the "fundamental" quantum state of the universe is a special "mixed state," represented not by a wave function but a density matrix, selected by what I call the Initial Projection Hypothesis.
-I call the whole package 'the Wentaculus.'
-The idea was first presented in my 2021 BJPS paper, which won the Popper Prize.
+My work connects the arrow of time with quantum mechanics through a novel framework, the Wentaculus.
+This idea redefines the quantum state of the universe as a special "mixed state," represented by a density matrix and determined by the Initial Projection Hypothesis.
+The idea was introduced in my 2021 BJPS paper, which won the Popper Prize.

 I suggest that we should trace various philosophical puzzles of quantum mechanics back to their source--the wave function.
 First, I clarify how its mathematical representation relates to the physical world.
 In "An Intrinsic Account of Quantum Mechanics: Progress in Field's Nominalistic Program," I show that the wave function represents four intrinsic relations on physical space-time, uniquely up to certain symmetries.
 Since my intrinsic account dispenses with any reference to mathematical objects, it extends Field's nominalistic program to the quantum realm.
 In "Our Fundamental Physical Space: An Essay on the Metaphysics of the Wave Function" (JPhil, 2017), I argue against configuration space realism, the view that physical space-time is "emergent" from the high-dimensional configuration space that the wave function lives on.
 Emphasizing the roles of dynamics and symmetries, I show that physical space-time is more fundamental than the configuration space.
 In "Quantum Mechanics in a Time-Asymmetric Universe: On the Nature of the Initial Quantum State" (BJPS, 2018), I show that, by using the Past Hypothesis to pin down a simple and unique quantum state, we discover a new way of thinking about the relationship between the quantum state of the universe and the arrow of time.
 My proposal leads to a new class of quantum theories that dispense with certain objective probabilities and reconcile Humean supervenience with quantum entanglement.
 This paper is related to the first project.